With so many new bikepacking routes being scouted and established these days, we can ride for years without ever needing to make up our own routes.

 Bikepacking.com has yet more resources noted in their Bikepacker’s Guide to Public Land.

 If, like me, you live in a populated area where public land is highly regulated, you likely don’t have ATV driving, hunting, or target shooting high on your list of hobbies.
 So it’s understandable that you may feel a bit out of place deep in the BLM land of Nevada, for example, where these activities are the main attraction for most visitors.

 The outdoor community is often fractured along these lines, but I’ve come to learn that all of us are out there to enjoy the outdoors, just in different ways.
-I’ve met the friendliest families out driving their ATV’s, been gifted food and water by humane hunters, and encountered target shooters practicing their aim safely and politely.
+I’ve met the friendliest families out driving ATV’s (I’ve rented one myself too – they’re a blast!), been gifted food and water by hunters, and encountered target shooters practicing their aim safely and politely.

 Bikepacking Route Examples

-This route planning guide comes from my own experience planning bikepacking routes, including these:
+This route planning guide is based on my own experience planning bikepacking routes like these: